 - Weakness on one side of the body

-Arachnoid cysts are usually discovered "incidentally" (or by accident) on imaging of the brain, such as computed tomography (CT or CAT scan) or magnetic resonance imaging (MRI) that was performed for a different reason, such as following a trauma.
+Arachnoid cysts are usually discovered "incidentally" (or by accident) when brain images are performed for another reason with computed tomography (CT or CAT scan) or magnetic resonance imaging (MRI), such as after a trauma.
 Sometimes further imaging, such as a more detailed MRI scan, is needed to make sure that the cyst is not a brain tumor.

 Surgery is usually done on patients who have symptoms from compression of the brain by the cyst or if the cyst is getting larger on imaging studies.

-Surgery usually takes between 2 and 4 hours and children usually stay in the hospital for 2 to 4 days after the operation.
-Most children can resume regular activities, including school, approximately 2 weeks after surgery.
-High-risk activities, including contact sports, are usually restricted for 3 months after surgery.
+Surgery usually takes between two and four hours.
+After the operation, children usually stay in the hospital for two to four days.
+Most children can resume regular activities, including school, approximately two weeks after surgery.
+High-risk activities, including contact sports, are usually restricted for three months after surgery.